Application process

 Global production is undergoing a significant evolution, with more polycentric trade, new technologies, and the challenges of sustainable development.

-- Dr Chris Foster - Presidential Fellow
+- Dr Christopher Foster - Presidential Fellow

 - Prof Khalid Nadvi - Professor, International Development